Chock0310/VGOWITCH-files-crypto-casino-cs2/README.md

 ---

 ## 🧠 Notes
 - All games use server-seeded randomization for provable fairness.
-- Frontend styled similar to **Shuffle.com** for a modern and clean casino experience.
 - The codebase supports theme customization (colors, gradients, and assets).

 ---